owlbarn/tutorial/book/signal/README.md

 To introduce Fourier Transform in detailed math and analysis of its properties is beyond the scope of this book, we encourage the readers to refer to other classic textbook on this topic [@phillips2003signals].
 In this chapter, we focus on introducing how to use FFT in Owl and its applications with Owl code.
 Hopefully these materials are enough to interest you to investigate more.

+The implementation of the FFT module in Owl interfaces to the [FFTPack](https://www.netlib.org/fftpack/) C implementation.
 Owl provides these basic FFT functions:

 | Functions | Description